FREQUENTLY ASKED QUESTIONS

 Taking home the coveted title also clearly differentiates you from your competitors and gives you an edge when acquiring or retaining customers or suppliers.

-While attending the actual AV Awards (on 9 October 2020 at Evolution, London) is a fantastic opportunity to network with your industry peers, being shortlisted gives you the chance to discuss your employees, innovations, technology, business and best practices with key industry players.
+While attending the actual AV Awards (on 20 November at Evolution London) is a fantastic opportunity to network with your industry peers, being shortlisted gives you the chance to discuss your employees, innovations, technology, business and best practices with key industry players.
 This is especially beneficial if you are a start-up or small business trying to break into the AV industry.

 Chance to treat your clients, partners and suppliers